 \section{Method: TalkingEyes}

-Our ultimate goal is to synthesize eye gaze motion, eye blinks, head motion and facial motion collectively from the speech, under the unified 3D face representation FLAME \cite{FLAME2017}.
-For facial motion, we directly use Learn2Talk \cite{Learn2Talk2024} as the generator which has achieved impressive 3D lip-sync performance.
-The eye gaze motion and head motion are jointly generated by a cascade VAE-VQVAE mechanism and a temporal autoregressive model.
-We introduce the motivation of using VAE and VQVAE in Sect. \ref{sect:motivation_VAEVQVAE}, the pipeline of TalkingEyes in Sect. \ref{sect:method_pipeline}, the two main stages in training in Sect. \ref{sect:discrete_space} and \ref{sect:speech-to-headgaze}, and the synthesis of eye blinks in Sect. \ref{sect:eyeblink}.
+Our ultimate goal is to collectively synthesize eye gaze motion, eye blinks, head motion and facial motion from speech, under the unified 3D face representation FLAME \cite{FLAME2017}.
+For facial motion, we directly use Learn2Talk \cite{Learn2Talk2025} as the generator due to its impressive 3D lip-sync performance.
+Eye gaze motion and head motion are firstly transformed into their respective latent spaces via VQVAE and VAE, and are then jointly generated by a temporal autoregressive model.
+We detail the motivation of using VAE and VQVAE in Sect. \ref{sect:motivation_VAEVQVAE}, the pipeline of TalkingEyes in Sect. \ref{sect:method_pipeline}, the two main stages in training in Sect. \ref{sect:discrete_space} and \ref{sect:speech-to-headgaze}, and the synthesis of eye blinks in Sect. \ref{sect:eyeblink}.